 In June 2011 HMS ASTUTE successfully completed the UK phase of Contractor Sea Trials.
-While on a comprehensive sea trials programme in US waters the submarine successfully completed the first of class British Tomahawk Land Attack Missiles Firing Trials, final Spearfish deep discharge trials and underwater Magnetic Silencing; returning to Her Majesty's Naval Base Clyde in March 2012 to commence Base Maintenance Period number 6.
-As a further element of the First of Class sea trials programme HMS ASTUTE has been fitted with a Payload Bay which has now been proven and demonstrated its additional capability.
+While on a comprehensive sea trials programme in US waters the submarine successfully completed the first of class British Tomahawk Land Attack Missiles Firing Trials, final Spearfish deep discharge trials and underwater Magnetic Silencing; returning to Her Majesty's Naval Base Clyde in March 2012 to commence Base Maintenance Period number 6, As a further element of the First of Class sea trials programme HMS ASTUTE has been fitted with a Payload Bay and will prove and demonstrate this additional capability during the next phase of sea trails.